iw-tom/policies/ISO-27001/physicalsecurity/readme.md

 * Time arrived on site
 * Areas of the building visited

-While you attempt to gain this information, contact the Operations Manager and ISMS Committee.
+While you attempt to gain this information, contact a Director and the ISMS Committee.

 [back](../README.md#a-z-policies)